Theme 2: Module 2:

 One of the participants at the Mount Vernon meeting, a gentleman named James Madison suggested that a meeting of the thirteen colonies should be convened to tackle the interstate commerce issues.
 In September 1786 that meeting was held in Annapolis.
 There Washington advanced legislation to create a “Potomac Company”, a federal development EDO to develop the river and adjoining regions.
 He failed yet again.
 With the third time as charm, however, they agreed to meet yet one more time, in 1787 in Philadelphia.
 The interstate agenda was expanded considerably at that meeting–today it is known as the “Constitutional Convention” that drafted a new Constitution for the United States of America.

-Who would venture the notion that economic development was instrumental in the formation of our nation?
+Who would have “thunk” economic development was so instrumental to the formation of our nation?